mtzdgtlab/MAC_Paving_Site_2026/docs/2025-copy-rewrite.md

 3. **Which counties do you serve?**
    Passaic, Bergen, Morris, Essex, Hudson, Union, Middlesex, Somerset, and Sussex counties (see Service Areas page for city list).
 4. **Can you coordinate with other contractors?**
-   Yes—our team collaborates with builders, landscapers, plumbers, and electricians so trenches, lighting, or drainage tie-ins align with paving.
+   Yes—our team collaborates with builders, landscapers, plumbers, and electricians so trenches, lighting, or utility tie-ins align with paving.
 5. **What maintenance schedule do you recommend?**
    Sealcoat every 2–3 years, inspect cracks annually, and plan resurfacing or replacement when base failures or ponding appear.